-Holidays are also typically busier, and so are days when there are big TV special events, like the Superbowl, World Series, Oscars, etc. Think about when people don’t want to leave their house to get food.
+Holidays are also typically busier, and so are days when there are big TV special events, like the Super Bowl, World Series, Oscars, etc. Think about when people don’t want to leave their house to get food.

 Tip #6: Drive for more than one delivery service at a time

-I’ve mentioned this already, and it’s something that most successful food delivery drivers do.
+We’ve mentioned this already, and it’s something that most successful food delivery drivers do.
 Driving for more than one company increases your chances of finding the highest paying deliveries.